junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 >
 > Girl drowns in hotel pool; Mother devastated after discovering daughter drowned

-### Act 2
+### Chap 2

 > Castiel leads the army to war, fight demons and sometimes humans if they're on his way, torture them for information, it's everything against what Jimmy wants.
 Their consciousness doesn't align, it causes Jimmy's nerve great pain.
 He begs Castiel to protect his wife and daughter, but Castiel doesn't care about humans, only focusing on the war.
 (Castiel hurts one of his eyes angelically)
 >
 > Jimmy tries to take back the consent, to cast Castiel out, he fights him in his brain, trying to escape, to rebel, for many times, to relieve the pain.
 Castiel warns him not to, taking back control every time.
 And when he fights again, he finally leaves.

+#### Act 1

-The pain is eased when Jimmy opens his eyes again.
+The pain on his nerves is eased down a little when Jimmy opens his eyes again.
+So is the burning sensation on the skin from the heat and the throbbing ache at the back of his eyes from the bright light.

-It also takes him about one long sluggish minute to realize what else is different -- the smell of sulfur is also gone.
+It also takes him about one long sluggish minute to realize what else is different -- the smell of sulfur also fades.

-He takes it that they are no longer in Hell.
+He takes it that they are no longer in Hell, and his connection to the body is occluded.

-And it must be because of Castiel regaining his power and grace or something of the kind that blocks the physical sensation from his mind.
+And the latter must be because Castiel has regained his power and grace or something of the kind that blocks the physical sensation from his mind.

+Jimmy feels more like a ghost than an unwanted guest consciousness floating inside his own body, only peeking out through a thin slit.

-The TV screen shows a blurry sea of light and colors, like an old-time film camera taking photo of something moving really fast, or the camera itself is on a moving car or airplane.
+The TV screen is showing a blurry sea of light and colors now, like an old-time film camera taking photo of something moving really fast, or the camera itself is on a moving vehicle.
 It makes his head dizzy too when he tries to understand the shift of colors on the screen.

 Jimmy tiredly drags himself over to sink into the chair, not knowing what else to do.

 He wonders what Amelia and Claire will be doing right now, if they'll stick some missing person posters on the lamp post, contacting all his old friends, trying to figure out why he is suddenly missing, or worse, leaving them behind without even saying a goodbye.
-His heart clenches when he thinks about the last time he saw them, the last sentence he talked to them, the way he knows Amelia would try to think about what she might have done wrong.
-He shuts his eyes and presses his temple with a fist. *This is for the greater good*, he tells himself. *He's doing the right thing.
-The angels are fulfilling the prophecy, and the world will become a better place for his family.*
+His heart clenches when he thinks about the last time he saw them, the last sentence he talked to them, the way he knows Amelia would try to think about what she might have done wrong, or Claire thinking it's her fault that he left.
+He shuts his eyes and presses his temples with his fists. *This is for the greater good*, he tells himself. *He's doing the right thing.
+The angels are fulfilling the prophecy, and the world will become a better place for his family, for everyone on the Earth.*

 If only he could know for sure that they're safe and sound.